PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.mosaic.co.za/sacj/sacj.html

-This journal is designed to provide a forum for the publication
+This journal is designed to provide a forum for the publication of the latest

-information and research in the field of computer science and
+information and research in the field of computer science and information

 systems.